-The Su-34 carries a range of precision-guided and unguided bombs and rockets, including the KAB-500 laser-guided bomb developed by the Region State Research and Production Enterprise based in Moscow.
+The Su-34 carries a range of precision-guided and unguided bombs and rockets, including the KAB-500 laser-guided bomb developed by the Region State Research and Production Enterprise, Moscow.

-The Su-34 is equipped with an electro-optical fire control system supplied by the Urals Optical and Mechanical Plant (YOM3) and a Geofizika FLIR (forward-looking infrared) pod.
+The Su-34 is equipped with an electro-optical fire control system, supplied by the Urals Optical and Mechanical Plant (YOM3), and a Geofizika FLIR pod, with forward-looking infrared.
 Leninetz of St Petersburg supplies the passive phased array radar system and TsNIRTI the electronic countermeasures suite.

 First production aircraft are powered by two after-burning NPO Saturn AL-31F turbofan engines.
 Later aircraft may be fitted with MMPP Salyut AL-31F-M2/3 or NPO Saturn 117 engines.
 They are mounted under the wing and are equipped with all-duty fixed geometry air intakes.
 A rotor protection installed in the air intakes provides protection against the ingestion of foreign objects.

-The aircraft can carry 12,100kg of fuel internally in two fuel tanks in the wings and four in the fuselage.
-Three external fuel tanks, each with a capacity of 3,000l, can also be fitted.
+Internally, the aircraft can carry 12,100kg of fuel in two fuel tanks in the wings and four in the fuselage.
+Three external 3,000l fuel tanks can also be fitted.

 The aircraft can achieve a speed of 1,900km/h (Mach 1.6) at altitude and 1,300km/h (Mach 1) at sea level, and has a flight range of 4,000km.